TheHeidal/Orrery/README.md

 # Orrery

-An online tool for a shared Seven Part Pact orrery.
+An online tool for a Seven Part Pact orrery.